janez33/100DaysOfCode/log.md

 **Today's Progress**: I finished Lesson 5: Functions in Intro to Javascript course from Udacity and also finished almost half of Arrays lesson.
 I think this takes for 2 days.
 I'm getting stronger :D Quizes are ez.

 **Thoughts**: Vsak dan, tika-taka!

+### Day 21: September 8, 2018

+**Today's Progress**: Working on my last (fifth) project on freeCodeCamp for HTML & CSS section.
+I managed to draw a responsive design and made a grid system inside a grid system.
+I think it will look cool when finished.
+I'm not giving up 😎 Javascript awaits!

+**Thoughts**: Končno se nekaj dogaja :D

+### Day 22: September 9, 2018

+**Today's Progress**: Finished first section (Introduction) for my Personal Portfolio Webpage on freeCodeCamp.
+Only 2 sections left: projects and contact section.
+It should be easy, I think I'm spending too much on a design than actual experience.
+CSSGrid is almost responsive.😂

+**Thoughts**: Predolgo časa to vse vkup traja.

+### Day 23: September 10, 2018

+**Today's Progress**: Today I implemented Typography to my Personal Portfolio Webpage project which I learned from this article (https://bit.ly/2NxpMJl ).
+Tomorrow I will try to finish the whole project beacuse I think I'm spending too much on the details.

+**Thoughts**: Končaj tale zadnji project in potem hitro na druge strani. Življenje je prekratko za detajle 😁.